dougeby/IntuneDocs/InTuneDocs/jeffs-sandbox.md

 </div>

 ## Doc-level options
-<p>The Doc-level Options component allows authors to embed other UI components (in this version: dropdowns & buttons) within conceptual documents to enable scenarios like language and platform switching.
-It is presented right below author metadata at the start of a conceptual document.</p>
+The Doc-level Options component allows authors to embed other UI components (in this version: dropdowns & buttons) within conceptual documents to enable scenarios like language and platform switching.
+It is presented right below author metadata at the start of a conceptual document.

 <ul class="document-ui">
 	<li>